Confinement in the three-state Potts quantum spin chain in extreme ferromagnetic limit

 \section{Details of the numerical simulations}

-The numerical simulations of the time evolution after the quantum quenches were performed using the infinite Time Evolving Block Decimation (iTEBD) method.
-In the simulations we used second-order Trotterisation with time step $\delta t=0.005$, evaluating the magnetisation(s) after every 20th step.
+The numerical simulations of the time evolution after quantum quenches were performed using the infinite volume Time-Evolving Block Decimation (iTEBD) method.
+In the simulations, we used second-order Trotterisation with time step $\delta t=0.005$, evaluating the magnetisation(s) after every 20th step.
 The maximal bond dimension was set at $\chi_\text{max}=300$ for simulations running to longer times ($t=1000$), and at $\chi_\text{max}=800$ for simulations running up to shorter times (approximately $t\approx 200$).
-Larger bond dimensions ensure higher precision; however, they consume much more computer resources and are much slower.
-Nevertheless, to obtain a sufficient resolution for the quench spectroscopy, long-time runs are required.
+Larger bond dimensions ensure higher precision; however, they consume much more computer resources and run much more slowly.
+Nevertheless, to achieve sufficient resolution for quench spectroscopy, long-time runs are required.
 The resulting Fourier spectra of the long-time simulations with $\chi_\text{max}=300$ and the short-time ones with $\chi_\text{max}=800$ essentially agree, as shown in Ref. \cite{Po25}.

 After the quenches, we observe persistent oscillations in the magnetisation(s), as illustrated in the main text in Fig. \ref{fig:magnetisation_t_num}.
 In the following, we supplement these results by showing the entanglement entropy $S$ for two qualitatively distinct cases in Fig. \ref{fig:entropy} for both settings of the maximum bond dimension.